How To Start A Ketogenic Diet the Right Way + 3 Costly Mistakes To Avoid

 But before you give keto a try, keep in mind that it’s way better to start a ketogenic diet the right way and avoid the mistakes others make.

 Keto diets were first used about 100 years ago to help epileptic children.
 Now, this diet sees use in helping people lose weight, gain mental focus and energy, get rid of digestive issues, treat type 2 diabetes, and even potentially prevent/cure cancer and neurological diseases.

-However, while the benefits of a ketogenic diet are substantial, in this article I’ll show you exactly how to properly use a keto diet in order to reap its full benefits.
+However, while the benefits of a ketogenic diet are substantial, in this article I’ll show you exactly how to start a ketogenic diet and how to use it in order to reap its full benefits.